getdnsapi/getdns/README.md

 A suite of regression tests are included with the library, if you make changes or just want to sanity check things on your system take a look at src/test.
-You will need to install [libcheck](https://libcheck.github.io/check/) and [libldns from NLnet Labs](https://nlnetlabs.nl/projects/ldns/) version 1.6.17 or later.
-Both libraries are also available from many of the package repositories for the more popular operating systems.
+You will need to install [libcheck](https://libcheck.github.io/check/).
+The check library is also available from many of the package repositories for the more popular operating systems.

 NOTE: The current Windows implementation does not support the above.